 Speaking of attending lessons in the evening, there are certain modules that are conducted only in the evening which you have to attend.
 Before you start lamenting, think again.
 This gives you a chance to meet the part-time students who are working adults!
 Given that SUSS’s part-time courses only admits working adults with at least 2 years of working experience, this presents valuable networking opportunities with experienced people in your industry!
 Trust us, it is easier to get a job by knowing a senior within the company than by sending your resume over which gets stacked up with hundreds and thousands of other resumes.

 As mentioned earlier, SUSS has a unique pay-as-you-study scheme to inject flexibility into its curriculum.
 This is, again, different from other local universities in which you pay by the number of years/semesters you are in school.
 Check out more here.

 Also, being the 6th local university in Singapore, students in SUSS can enjoy the tuition grant by the government as well as various other financial aids such as CPF education, bursary, study loans and so on.
 Click here to learn more about financial aids.

 SUSS’s Admission Requirements

-SUSS is stating upfront that they are looking for all-rounded individuals and are asking for essentially everything that proves that about you: testimonials, certificates, working experiences etc. Read how to increase your chance at getting into local university.
+SUSS is stating up front that they are looking for all-rounded individuals and are asking for essentially everything that proves that about you: testimonials, certificates, working experiences etc. Read how to increase your chance of getting into a local university.

 Note that all shortlisted applicants will be called upon to attend admission selections at SUSS.